 The world has changed.
 You have options.

 There's another player in the game.
-You can maximize your investment opportunities with over USD6.6 trillion in debt instruments rated by Fitch plus one other major credit rating agency (FITCH+1).
+You can maximize your investment opportunities with over USD 6.8 trillion of debt (Corporate, Bank and Structured) is rated by Fitch+1.

 The future of short-term credit lies with Fitch.